The Crystal Key: Sequel

 A sequel to The Crystal Key, at first entitled Crystal Key II: The Far Realm, was revealed by DreamCatcher Interactive's Adventure Company imprint in April 2003.
 It was among a slew of announcements in preparation for the 2003 Electronic Entertainment Expo (E3), and Marek Bronstring of Adventure Gamers called it one of the publisher's "top titles premiering at the show", alongside Traitors Gate II: Cypher.
 Earthlight Productions developed Crystal Key 2 with Virtools and V-Ray.
 It was designed to feature spherical 360° panoramas, unlike its predecessor's more limited viewing areas.
 According to John Matheson, Earthlight sought to overcome the problems that had affected The Crystal Key's production pipeline and give its art team more room "to be as creative as possible".
 The game's plot builds upon that of the original, and casts the player as Call, who seeks to stop the minions of Ozgar and save the world of Evany.

-Initially developed by Earthlight and set for a winter 2003 release, Crystal Key 2 underwent "many years" of production and took longer than The Adventure Company had wanted, Benoît Hozjan of Kheops Studio later remarked.
-As a result, Kheops was hired to co-develop the game late in production, which Hozjan said included "the programming and the integration, hand in hand with John Matheson."
+Initially developed by Earthlight and set for a winter 2003 release, Crystal Key 2 underwent "many years" of production and took longer than The Adventure Company had wanted, as Benoît Hozjan of Kheops Studio later remarked.
+As a result, Kheops was hired to co-develop the game late in production, which Hozjan said included the programming and the integration, with John Matheson.
 In July 2003, Matheson estimated Crystal Key 2 as 75% complete and on track for December, but it ultimately launched in March 2004.
+In the European market it was released as Evany: Key to a Distant Land.
 The review aggregation website Metacritic summarized the game's critical reception as "mixed or average".